Derek1086/holdfast-census/README.md

 ## Introduction

-Holdfast Melee Census is a tool created for the Holdfast: Nations at War community to facilitate the tracking and analysis of census data.
-It provides an easy-to-use interface for users to input and view census information on an interactive map.
+Holdfast Melee Census is a tool created for the Holdfast: Nations at War community to facilitate the tracking and analysis of player location data.
+It provides an easy-to-use interface for users to view census information on an interactive map.

 ## Features